AudreyGermain/Game-Recommendation-System/README.md

 Collaborative filtering does not require any information about the items or the users in order to provide recommendation.
 It only uses the interactions between users and items expressed by some kind of rating.

-The data used for this recommender system is that of the steam users described in [subsection X]().
+The data used for this recommender system is that of the steam users described in [subsection II.a](#user).
 The data does not explicitly contains the rating or preference of users towards the games, but rather it is **implicitly** expressed by the amount of hours users played games.

 The Alternating Least Squares (ALS) is the model used to fit the data and generate recommendations.
 The ALS model is already implemented in the [implicit](https://github.com/benfred/implicit) python library thanks to [Ben Frederickson](http://www.benfrederickson.com/fast-implicit-matrix-factorization/).
 As described on its documentation [here](https://implicit.readthedocs.io/en/latest/als.html), the ALS algorithm available through the implicit library is a Recommendation Model based on the algorithms described in the paper [Collaborative Filtering for Implicit Feedback Datasets](http://yifanhu.net/PUB/cf.pdf) with performance optimizations described in [Applications of the Conjugate Gradient Method for Implicit Feedback Collaborative Filtering](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.379.6473&rep=rep1&type=pdf).
 The advantage of using the implicit python library versus a manual implementation of the algorithm is the speed required to generate recommendation since the ALS model in the implicit library uses Cython allowing the parallelization of the code among threads.

-(Explain what's ALS and what it does)
+**(Explain what's ALS and what it does)**

 In order to generate recommendations, the class ImplicitCollaborativeRecommender is implemented in a python script.
 The code is available here below.